 Puzzle toys are a great option.
 These toys challenge your pup to access a treat or toy that’s stuck in a puzzle, keeping them engaged for minutes or even hours at a time.
 Hide-and-seek is another fun game to help improve your dog's recall skills and provide them with ample mental stimulation.

 Spaying and neutering

-Spaying or neutering your pup can have a significant impact on their behaviour.
-Vets generally recommend the procedure, but always make sure to talk it over with your vet first to understand the benefits and risks.
+Spaying or neutering your pup can have a significant impact on their behavior.
+Veterinarians generally recommend the procedure, but always make sure to talk it over with your vet first to understand the benefits and risks.

-Neutering can help reduce aggressive or dominant behaviour in male dogs, and spaying can help prevent unwanted pregnancies in female dogs.
-However, it's important to note that neutering is not a cure-all for behavioural issues.
-It's still important to provide your dog with ample training and socialisation, regardless of whether they’re spayed or neutered.
+Neutering can help reduce aggressive or dominant behavior in male dogs, and spaying can help prevent unwanted pregnancies in female dogs.
+However, it's important to note that neutering is not a cure-all for behavioral issues: It's still important to provide your dog with ample training and socialization, regardless of whether they’re spayed or neutered.
 Also, keep in mind that some dog breeds should be spayed or neutered later than others to ensure proper physical development.